googleapis/google-cloud-go/CONTRIBUTING.md

 1. Keep amending to the change with `git codereview change` and mail as your receive feedback.
 Each new mailed amendment will create a new patch set for your change in Gerrit.
+    - Note: if your change includes a breaking change, our breaking change detector will cause CI/CD to fail.
+If your breaking change is acceptable in some way, add BREAKING_CHANGE_ACCEPTABLE=<reason> to cause the detector not to be run and to make it clear why that is acceptable.

 ## Integration Tests